dhtaxonomy/TaDiRAH/reference/activities.md

 Meta-Activities
 ===============

 Meta-Activities are activities which, unlike regular research activities, do not apply directly to a research object, but rather to a combination of a research activity with a research object.
 A case in point would be a tutorial "teaching" the digital "encoding" of "music", or a report "introducing" readers to "pattern_recognition" in "images".
 Meta-Activity tags can be added to provide additional context to a typical activity+object pair of tags.
-In some cases, however, meta-activities may also apply to objects, for example in the case of objects like “infrastructure” or “dgital_humanities”.
+In some cases, however, meta-activities may also apply to objects, for example in the case of objects like “infrastructure” or “digital_humanities”.

 assessing
 ---------------